umassos/decarbonization-potential/readme.md

 ****

 ### Non-Experiment Directories
+The following are pre-processed and utility scripts organized in different directories:

-[prep_rawdata](prep_rawdata): Prepare raw data for analyses and experiments <br>
+[prep_rawdata](prep_rawdata): Prepare raw data for analyses and experiments.<br>
-[shared_data](shared_data): A directory that has files that are shared across multiple experiments <br>
+[shared_data](shared_data): A directory that has files that are shared across multiple experiments.<br>
-[global_modules](global_modules): Contains helper functions, flag images, and fonts
+[global_modules](global_modules): Contains helper functions, flag images, and fonts.

-***
+Please, access the directories for more information.

-### LICENSE
+### License
 * The Python codebase available in here follows the Apache v2 License unless otherwise stated.
-* The Google Latency dataset has been created by the from the AT&T Center for Virtualization at the Southern Methodist University and follows the Apache v2 License.
+* The *Google Latency* dataset has been created by the from the AT&T Center for Virtualization at the Southern Methodist University and follows the Apache v2 License.
-* The Electricity Maps Carbon Intensity is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
+* The *Electricity Maps Carbon Intensity* is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/